SymphonicTanning/EarlyCovid/README.md

 compromised blood brain barrier, although that has not been reported in any of the Covid-19 trials.

-### Nitazoxanide

-Yet another anti-protozoal drug which also acts as a broad spectrum antiviral, nitazoxanide acts on both viral routes, inhibiting SARS-CoV-2 at the endosomal pathway and the fusion-based cell surface non-endosomal pathway.
-It acts not only against the TMPRSS2 enzyme, but also the furin enzyme which prepares the virus for activation by TMPRSS2.
-In the endosomal pathway nitazoxanide is known to have multiple inhibitory actions.
-Nitazoxanide also dampens the inflammatory cytokine storm while simultaneously stimulating the innate immune responses.
-Although it appears to work in monotherapy, paired with Bromhexine or Camostat it should be even more effective.

-Nitazoxanide is known to work in the post-exposure and early stages of Covid-19, while Ivermectin appears to work at all stages.
-Further testing may reveal that Nitazoxanide is also effective in the advanced stages when the dose is adjusted upwards.
-In the most thorough study yet, a Brazilian RCT which looked at early-stage use, "Nitazoxanide did not accelerate symptom resolution after 5 days of therapy; however, reduced viral load significantly with no serious adverse events."

-### Niclosamide

-Niclosamide is an anti-parasitic used to cure tapeworm infections.
-In the context of Covid-19, it is a proton ionophore, allowing H+ to diffuse back out of endosomes and lysosomes, raising the pH, and thereby preventing Sars-CoV-2 from entering via the endosomal route.
-Thus, it works like nitazoxanide, with which it shares additional post-entry antiviral effects.
-The antiviral action of niclosamide and nitazoxanide make them superior to HCQ, which only acts as an entry inhibitor.
-Niclosamide does not have the same clinical trial history as the other two drugs, so its anti-Covid-19 reputation is largely anecdotal, but the mechanism of action is theoretically sound.

 ## OTC Anti-platelet Therapy